Surprise winner of Kitzbuhel downhill

 He is also the first German to win the Kitzbuhel downhill since Sepp Ferstl (representing West Germany) in 1978 and 1979.

-Svindal scores super-G win
+Svindal wins super-G

-Norway's Aksel Lund Svindal, who won Friday's super-G over a shortened course, finished eighth.
+Norway's Aksel Lund Svindal, who won Friday's super-G over a shortened course because of bad weather, finished eighth in the downhill on the full Streif strack.

 The 35-year-old, one of the most successful racers in skiing speed disciplines over the last decade, was racing at Kitzbuhel for the first time since a season-ending crash on the Hahnenkamm in 2016.